stomp-js/stomp-js.github.io/_faqs/authentication-my-authentication-tokens-expire-where-should-i-write-code-to-acquire-fresh-tokens.md

 callback.
-You can update the [connectHeaders](https://stomp-js.github.io/api-docs/latest/classes/Client.html#connectHeaders) after you have acquired fresh token.
+You can update the [connectHeaders](https://stomp-js.github.io/api-docs/latest/classes/Client.html#connectHeaders) after you have acquired a fresh token.

 If you need to fetch a token using an async request (say using an XHR), you can set an async function as the callback.